NCEAS-Data-Skills/advancedR/README.md

 ## Sub-folder Explanations

 - `_products/` -- Potential products from this group to share with the broader NCEAS community
-- `foundations/` -- Notes and exercises for chapters 2-8
+- `1_foundations/` -- Notes and exercises for chapters 2-8
+- `2_functional_programming/` -- Notes and exercises for chapters 9-11
 - `meeting_notes/` -- Notes taken during meetings

 ## Meeting Schedule & Topics